 "Everyone has a plan/strategy until they’ve been hit/punched (in the face/mouth)” is a boxing adage meaning that brutal reality can change even the best of prepared plans.
 A similar saying exists about military planning—“No plan survives contact with the enemy.”
 The boxing/military saying has also been used in business, government and other fields.
-“Everyone has a plan until they’ve been hit” has been credited by Wikipedia to the boxer Joe Louis (1914-1981), but it’s not clear if he ever said it.
+“Everyone has a plan until they’ve been hit” has been credited by Wikipedia to the boxer Joe Louis (1914-1981), but there is no documentary evidence that he ever said it.

 Wikipedia: Joe Louis